-The Gold Coast is the second largest city in Queensland and it’s one of the most popular holiday destinations for Australians.
-There’s plenty to see and do on the Gold Coast, from a trip to the famous theme parks, to enjoying the vibrant nightlife and dining scene, and exploring an abundance of natural beauty.
-Start your Cairns road trip from the Gold Coast with a day at one of its fantastic beaches, from Burleigh Heads Beach to Surfers Paradise Beach and Coolangatta Beach.
+The Gold Coast is the second-largest city in Queensland and it’s one of the most popular holiday destinations for Australians.
+There’s plenty to see and do on the Gold Coast, from a trip to the famous theme parks to enjoying the vibrant nightlife and dining scene, and exploring an abundance of natural beauty.

 - Theme parks: a day of fun for almost every age group!
 Head to one, or all, of the famous Gold Coast theme parks, including Dreamworld, Sea World, Warner Brothers Movie World, Wet’n’Wild and Whitewater World.